ORIGIN STORY: Finding My Way

 I appreciated Grandpa’s example of following this creed in his life.
 His word was rock solid.

 Since graduating college, I had let self-discipline decay.
 I had started down that loose and alluring path of cheap talk.
 My character had morphed into many words (I was gifted with words) but little action.
+Years later, I would realize how far I had slid.
+And I would discover anew the importance of integrity.

-Years later, I realized how far I had slid.
-And I discovered anew the importance of integrity.
 But before returning to this cornerstone of my youth, I had to learn a very important lesson in self-compassion.

 The Third Rule of the Road